Patches for Sunday Scaries and Monday Anxiety: Make Peace with Weekends

 How do I stop dreading Mondays?

 Create a Monday morning routine you actually enjoy (good coffee, favorite breakfast, energizing music).
-Use Zone On patches for calm focus.
+Some people make wearing a Zone On patch part of that routine.
 Tackle easier tasks first to build momentum.
-Most importantly, address Sunday anxiety so you don't start Monday already depleted from a stressful weekend.
+Most importantly, give your Sunday evenings the care they deserve so Monday doesn't feel like it starts on the back foot.

-When should I apply patches for Sunday scaries?
+When do people apply patches for Sunday scaries?

 Is it normal to have Sunday anxiety every week?

 It's common among professionals, but not ideal for your long-term wellbeing.
-Weekly anticipatory anxiety can indicate burnout, poor work-life boundaries, or need for job changes.
-While patches can help manage symptoms, also examine whether your work situation is sustainable.
+Weekly anticipatory anxiety can be a sign of burnout, poor work-life boundaries, or a need for change.
+A small self-care ritual can be part of how you care for yourself, but it's also worth examining whether your work situation is sustainable.